Flooding update – Tuesday, 9 April

 - People are encouraged to sign up to the Floodline service to receive free updates for where they live, or where they’re travelling through, directly to their phone.

-- People can also check our live flooding information page for all the latest updates and check the three day Scottish Flood Forecast to see what’s expected further ahead.
+- People can also check our live flooding information for all the latest updates and check the three day Scottish Flood Forecast to see what’s expected further ahead.

 Stay Safe